FredKSchott/snowpack/plugins/plugin-postcss/README.md

 # @snowpack/plugin-postcss

-Run [PostCSS](https://github.com/postcss/postcss) on all `.css` files, including ones generated from Sass, Vue, and Svelte.
+Runs [PostCSS](https://github.com/postcss/postcss) on all `.css` files, including ones generated from Sass, Vue, and Svelte.

 ### Usage

-From a terminal, run the following:
+Install @snowpack/plugin-postcss, PostCSS, and your PostCSS plugins (not shown):

 ```
-npm install --save-dev @snowpack/plugin-postcss postcss
+npm i -D @snowpack/plugin-postcss postcss
 ```

 Then add this plugin to your Snowpack config: